ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 Although EAD_2 is encrypted, the Initiator has not been authenticated, rendering EAD_2 vulnerable against the active attackers.

-The evidence type(s) in EAD_1 and EAD_2 MAY be very specific and potentially reveal sensitive information about the device.
+The ead items in EAD_1 and EAD_2 MAY be very specific and potentially reveal sensitive information about the device.
-The leaking of the evidence type in EAD_1 and/or EAD_2 MAY risk to be used by the attackers for malicious purposes.
+The leaking of the data in EAD_1 and/or EAD_2 MAY risk to be used by the attackers for malicious purposes.
 Data in EAD_3 and EAD_4 are protected between the Initiator and the Responder in EDHOC.

 Mutual attestation carries a lower risk for EAD items when the Responder is the Attester.
-Only the Attestation_proposal in EAD_2 is not protected to active attackers.
+For the mutual attestation at the EDHOC Responder, only the Attestation_proposal/Result_proposal in EAD_2 is not protected to active attackers.
-Both the attestation_request in EAD_3 and the evidence in EAD_4 are protected.
+Both the Attestation_request/Result_request in EAD_3 and the Evidence/Result in EAD_4 are protected.

 # IANA Considerations